Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Embedded OCaml code (experimental)

-Dpdl supports also the embedding of 'OCaml' code directly within Dpdl scripts through the **'>>ocaml'** keyword.
+Dpdl supports also the embedding of 'OCaml' code directly within Dpdl code through the **'>>ocaml'** keyword.

 The embedded OCaml code is executed by the Dpdl runtime through the 'ocamljava' library (http://www.ocamljava.org/) and requires the following jar library located in the lib folder './lib': 'ocamlrun-scripting.jar'